“You just get off the phone?” Angela questions me.

 “Ah, Andy.
 It’s okay.
 Y’know yer too damn lovable.”

-“But maybe your heavy metal rep suffered a blow,” Angie laughs.
+“But maybe your heavy metal rep suffered a serious blow,” Angie laughs.

 We all sing it bouncing along the dirt road.
 Both girls hug me.
 Unlike Hippie, Angie doesn’t run off the road into the barren corn fields.
 Halloween is over.
 It’s all Saints Day.